zowe/zac/process/governance.md

 * Review the CONTRIBUTING.md guidelines to ensure your contribution is in line with the project's coding and style guidelines.
 * Submit your code as a PR with the appropriate DCO signoff.
-* Have your submission approved by the maintainer(s) and merged into the codebase.
+* Have your submission approved by the Committer(s) and merged into the codebase.
 * Stay current with conversations, reviews and questions about your contribution to aid in the evaluation and acceptance of the code.

 ## Committer